Making Space-Reclaiming Forms with Stack Panel

 The stack panel layout can make it possible for form controls to move up in a form, thus reclaiming "white space" in the form.

 This example uses an order form for a customer to complete.
 If the billing address is the same as the shipping address, the billing address fields will hide.
 Otherwise, they will appear and expand vertically on the form (moving other form controls down).

-From a Designer Projects folder, click on Create Form.
-Name the form “Customer Information Form” and click CREATE.
+From the Designer Projects folder, select Create Flow.
+Name the flow "Customer Order" and select OK.